Request a call

 • On one page, it’s easier to make a consistent design, and users will definitely not get lost or confused

-• Setting up SEO optimization for a SPA will be more time-consuming than for other options
+• Setting up SEO optimization for a SPA will be more time-consuming than other options

-These enable users to navigate between websites and scroll the browser window, and their content is displayed in full-page format.
-For instance, once a user has completed a payment, while in an SPA a confirmation box will load, in an MPA the payment page will be completely updated.
-The Amazon online shop is a brilliant example of a multi-page application.
+These enable users to navigate between pages or sub-websites and scroll the browser window, and their content is displayed in full-page format.
+For instance, when a user has completed a payment, in a SPA a confirmation box will load, but in an MPA the payment page will be completely updated.
+Amazon’s online shop is a brilliant example of a multi-page application.

 • Simple SEO